michaellopezii/2025_ICMHI_Google_Trends_Network_Data/README.md

 ### Usage of GT Scraper Scripts

 The script uses a command-line interface to download Google Trends data.
-Below is a sample:
+Below is a sample of collecting data from the Metro Manila region in the Philippines:

 ```bash
 python download.py --tag "covid-19" --region "PH-00" --start-date "2023-01-01" --end-date "2023-12-31" --days 30